How to Improve Thinning or Graying Hair: 10 Practical Tips for Women Over 60

 Drinking caffeinated beverages such as tea or coffee does not have the same effect, as the caffeine must penetrate into the hair follicles itself to inhibit 5- α-reductase.

-Foods to Avoid if You Want to Keep Your Hair Healthy After 60
+7. Avoid These Foods to Keep Your Hair Healthy After 60

 Excess salt is your hair’s number one enemy.
 Consuming too much has an adverse effect on hair follicles and trichologist have found that cutting back on salt intake can lessen hair loss by as much as 60 percent.